Points That Lie On The Same Line Are Called

 2. Vertices of a Degenerate Triangle: A degenerate triangle is one in which all three vertices lie on the same line.
 In this case, the vertices are collinear.

 3. Points on a Ruler: The markings on a ruler are typically aligned along a straight line.
-Therefore, any set of markings on a ruler are collinear.
+Which means, any set of markings on a ruler are collinear.

 4. Stars in a Constellation: Some constellations appear to have stars that are collinear from our perspective on Earth.
 While the stars may not be physically aligned in space, they appear to be collinear when viewed from a certain angle.